St Barnabas Church

 Regular Events in St Barnabas

 Wednesdays Said Mass - A weekly Lunchtime Service takes place at 12:45pm most weeks and lasts around 25 minutes.
 This is followed by a Bring-Your-Own Lunch.
 From 2pm the Barnabas Sewing Bees gather at the back of church - this is open to anyone who would like to come along.
 We are currently making 'kneelers' and a 'School Altar Cloth' but you are welcome to bring your own knitting, sewing etc. Thursdays T@3 is a community tea open to anybody who lives, works, worships or is passing through the parish.
 We are usually open from 3pm until around 4:30pm.
 Do pop in for a cup of tea or coffee, a cake and a chat.
-Compline is usually said in church / online each Thursday at 8:30pm.
-Saturdays SAID MASS on SATURDAYS 9:30 This is a short service of readings, prayers and Holy Communion which lasts around 25 minutes.
-The church is usually open until 12:30 Visitors wishing to visit at other times should contact Fr John directly.
+Compline is usually said in church on Thursday at 8:30pm.
+We are restarting an online service of Compline in September for those wishing to gather together and pray the office before the end of day.
+Saturdays Morning Prayer on SATURDAYS 9:15 This is a short service of readings and prayers a which lasts around 20 minutes.
+The church is usually open from 9 until 12:30.
+Visitors wishing to visit at other times should contact Fr John directly.
 Sundays Church of England Mass is at 10am Melkite Mass is at 12noon each Sunday after the Church of England service.
 The church is usually open from 9am to around 1:30/2pm on Sundays Heritage Covid Recovery Fund (Lottery Heritage Fund)

 St Barnabas has been in receipt of a Covid Recovery Fund which went towards the costs of keeping the parish church 'operational' (March-October 2021).
 This included things like covering the costs of our insurance, some of our bills and things like the "kneeler kits" to encourage volunteers.
 Some of this can be seen on Wednesday afternoons - St Barnabas Sewing Bees.
 It has also paid for a new Church History Brochure (Church Guide) which is available in church.
 Copies can be posted.